 The spouse and dependents of an eligible veteran are entitled to burial and a marker in a national cemetery, even if the veteran is not buried there.
 According to the Funeral Consumers Alliance, “A spouse who remarries a non-veteran may claim burial rights from the prior marriage.
 Spouses receiving military pay and who die in a military medical facility are eligible for military transport to the nearest national cemetery or no farther than the last permanent residence.
 Adult children of veterans are entitled to burial benefits only if disabled and dependent.”

 Military funeral honors are available upon request for eligible veterans’ services.
 According to the VA’s website, “Upon request, DoD [the Department of Defense] will provide military funeral honors consisting of folding and the presentation of the United States flag and the playing of ‘Taps.’
 A funeral honors detail consists of two or more uniformed members of the armed forces, with at least one member from the deceased’s branch of service.”
-Families should inform the funeral director or planner if they wish to request full military honors.
+Families should inform the funeral director or planner if they wish to request full military funeral honors for cremation or burial.
 Additionally, “VA can help arrange honors for burials at VA national cemeteries.
 Veteran’s service organizations or volunteer groups may help provide honors.”

-The following resources provide information and step-by-step guides on how to obtain the various burial and other benefits available to families of veterans for final arrangements.
+The following resources provide information and step-by-step guides on how to obtain veterans burial and cremation benefits available to families of veterans for final arrangements.

 Image via Flickr by Beverly & Pack

-There are 131 national cemeteries in 40 states (and Puerto Rico), in addition to 33 soldier’s lots and monument sites.
+There are 141 national cemeteries in 40 states (and Puerto Rico), in addition to 33 soldiers’ lots and monument sites.
 There is not a VA national cemetery in every state.
 This resource offers a helpful search function to locate national and state cemeteries.
-Please note that for State Veterans Cemeteries, the VA cannot provide information on eligibility or answer other questions; for these cemeteries, you should contact the cemetery directly.
+Please note that for State Veterans Cemeteries, the VA cannot provide information on VA burial eligibility or answer other questions; for these cemeteries, you should contact the cemetery directly.

 To apply for VA Burial Allowance, surviving family members must submit VA form 21-530.
-This resource provides detailed information on determining eligibility, how to obtain a copy of your loved one’s military discharge documents if they are not located with the veteran’s other documents, and more.
+This resource provides detailed information on determining eligibility for veterans burial and cremation services benefits, how to obtain a copy of your loved one’s military discharge documents if they are not located with the veteran’s other documents, and more.

 If you do not have the proper eligibility documentation, someone from the Scheduling Office will assist you with verification.
-This resource provides step-by-step instructions for scheduling a burial at any of the 131 national cemeteries with available space.
+This resource provides step-by-step instructions for scheduling a VA burial at any of the 141 national cemeteries with available space.

 The VA provides a United States flag at no cost for draping on a casket or accompanying an urn for a deceased veteran.
 This resource offers information on the symbolism of the flag being given as a way to honor the veteran’s service to the USA, as well as information on how to obtain a flag.
 To receive one, surviving family members must submit VA Form 27-2008, Application for United States Flag for Burial Purposes.